k-privateai/k-privateai.github.io/_pages/activities.md

 <br>
 **Status**: Scheduled for 22-Jan-2026 (thu)

-# SNU School of Engineering Strategic Partnership Initiative
+# SNU College of Engineering Strategic Partnership Initiative

-[K-PAI](/) is developing a formal strategic partnership with Seoul National University School of Engineering, one of Korea's most prestigious engineering institutions.
+[K-PAI](/) is developing a formal strategic partnership with Seoul National University College of Engineering, one of Korea's most prestigious engineering institutions.
 This initiative aims to establish a Memorandum of Understanding (MOU) that will create systematic pathways for collaboration between [K-PAI](/)'s Silicon Valley community and SNU's academic ecosystem.

 <div class="img-container-justified">
 &nbsp;